scientiist/JUI/README.md

 local frame = JUI.Frame:new()
     frame:setName("BackgroundFrame")
-    frame:setBackgroundColor(JUI.RGBColor:new(255, 128, 128))
+    frame:setBackgroundColor(JUI.Color:new(1, 0.5, 0.5))

 -- connect a new event listener frame.mouseEnter:connect(function()

 end)

-JUI.parent(scene, frame) -- the current method of setting the parent of an object -- first object is the new parent of the second object -- I don't particularly like this method, and am looking for an alternative
+JUI:parent(scene, frame) -- the current method of setting the parent of an object -- first object is the new parent of the second object -- I don't particularly like this method, and am looking for an alternative